rldorado/nuxt-travels/README.md

 ## Project description

-Travel and booking management system consisting of two pages:
+Travel and booking management system.
+Backend is mocked within nuxt server routes.
+App consists of two pages:

 1. To manage travels.
 2. To manage bookings.